Iran University of Medical Sciences • Journals

 Confidentiality

-• Scope of permitted AI-assisted reading or notes
+• Permitted AI-assisted reading or notes

 General author guidance

 Summarises cross-portfolio requirements for manuscript structure, reporting guidelines, data availability, and submission checklists.
-Each journal also provides its own detailed “Guide for authors”.

 Portfolio-wide guidance